electronicsleep/DebianDesktop/README.md

 # DebianDesktop

-DebianDesktop - Tools for Debian/Ubuntu
+DebianDesktop - Tools to setup media and audio apps with Debian/Ubuntu

 Tools/scripts for setup and using laptop/desktop with Debian

-For MacOS keys checkout mac-keys.txt for setting up same keyboard layout
+For MacOS keys checkout mac-keys.txt for setting up mac like keyboard layout